nayuta-ai/go-design-patterns/README.md

 ## Interpreter

 A component that processes structured text data.
 Does so by turning it into separate lexical tokens(lexing) and then interpreting sequences of said tokens(parsing).

+## Iterator

+An object that facilitates the traversal of a data structure.